fdore/email4dev/README.md

             </backupMailSettings>
       </configuration>

-Configure the pickupDirectoryLocation parameter to point to the folder where emails are now dropped.
+Configure the pickupDirectoryLocation parameter to point to the folder where emails are stored.
-You can also change the EmailHttpListenerPort to whatever port to want the handler to listen to.
+The port the handler is listening to is configurable via the EmailHttpListenerPort property.

-_Note that if the handler is running in a Windows Service, the user must have enough privilege to open the socket._
+_Note that if the handler is running inside a Windows Service, the user must have enough privilege to open the socket._

 ### Http Handler